fuzzy_join#

 - ‘self_join_neighbor’

-Once the match candidate (i.e. the nearest neigbor from the right table) has been found, we find its nearest neighbor in the right table (excluding itself).
+Once the match candidate (i.e. the nearest neighbor from the right table) has been found, we find its nearest neighbor in the right table (excluding itself).
 The reference distance is the distance that separates those 2 right rows.

 - ‘no_rescaling’